apacheignite/documentation/web-console/web-agent.md

 }
 [/block]
 ###Configuration file
-By default Ignite Web Agent try to load configuration settings from `default.properties` file.
-This file must have simple line-oriented format as described [here](#http://docs.oracle.com/javase/7/docs/api/java/util/Properties.html).
+By default Ignite Web Agent makes an attempt to load configuration settings from `default.properties` file.
+The content of the file has to follow a simple line-oriented format as described [here](#http://docs.oracle.com/javase/7/docs/api/java/util/Properties.html).

 Available entries names: `tokens`, `server-uri`, `node-uri`, `driver-folder` [block:code]